 Your GraphQL server can push operation metrics to Apollo Studio, enabling you to visualize and improve performance.

-To set up metrics reporting, read Pushing metrics to Apollo Studio.
+To set up metrics reporting, read Sending metrics to Apollo Studio.

 Your schema is now registered with Studio, and your server is pushing operation metrics!